|LW.10172 / LW.11977

-The focus of this clinicis the provision of legal services to grassroots community organizations that engage in a variety of community development, economic justice and social justice efforts.
+The focus of this clinic clinic is the provision of civil legal services to grassroots community organizing groups that engage in a variety of community development, economic justice and social justice efforts.
 Students in the clinic will learn about “movement lawyering” and the benefits and challenges of lawyering in partnership and collaboration with the communities they work in.
 Students will learn more about the different roles that lawyers can that lawyers can play in supporting campaigns led by communities to advance social change.
 Working with groups that are organizing low-income communities in New York City, students perform their fieldwork with attorneys from the Community Development Project (CDP) of the Urban Justice Center, and provide legal services to CDP’s clients throughout New York City focusing on workers’ rights, affordable housing, consumer protection, and capacity building for community based organizations.
-As part of the fieldwork, students will work on litigation cases as well as research and policy projects that help support and strengthen grassroots organizations’ organizing and advocacy efforts.
-Students may also work on transactional cases for CDP’s capacity building practice in which they offer legal advice and assistance to grassroots organizations in a variety of areas, such as incorporating an organization, drafting corporate governance documents, or applying for tax exempt status, forming of worker cooperatives, or negotiating land use and community benefit agreements.
+As part of the fieldwork, students will work on litigation cases as well as research projects that help support and strengthen grassroots organizations’ organizing and advocacy efforts.
+Students may also work on transactional cases for CDP’s capacity building practice in which they offer legal advice and assistance to grassroots organizations in a variety of areas, such as incorporating an organization, drafting corporate governance documents, applying for tax exempt status, forming of worker cooperatives, or negotiating land use and community benefit agreements.

-The fieldwork for this clinic will be primarily or entirely conducted at CDP.
-Clinic students will have the opportunity to be involved in a litigation case as well as a legal research matter that supports the ongoing work of CDP and the organizations it supports.
-Students might also have the opportunity to represent organizations on transactional matters.
+The fieldwork for this clinic will be primarily or entirely conducted with CDP.
+Clinic students will have the opportunity to be involved in a litigation or transactional case as well as a legal research matter that supports the ongoing work of CDP and the organizations it supports.
 The majority of the fieldwork will consist of litigation cases and related matters, such as drafting a demand letter on behalf of workers to obtain the unpaid wages owed by their employer.

-Students will work out of CDP’s offices.
+Students will work out of CDP’s offices and are expected to spend at least ten hours a week at CDP’s offices.
 Direct interaction with the grassroots organizations’ staff and members will be an integral component of the fieldwork.
-Students are expected to spend at least ten hours a week at CDP’s offices.

 Students interested in applying for the clinic should submit the standard application, resume, and transcript online through CAMS.
 Selection of students is not based on interviews.
 However, Professors Tai and Sheftel-Gomes (who are both currently co-teaching the clinic) will meet with applicants in groups in order to provide a more complete description of the clinic and to answer questions.
-If you would like to attend a group meeting, please contact Michelle Williams, the clinic administrator, at (212) 998-6439 or by email after you submit your application to sign up for a time.
+If you would like to attend a group meeting, please sign up for a time in CAMS after you submit your application.

 Students who wish to know more about the Community Development and Economic Justice Clinic may speak with the following students who are in the clinic this semester and the students who were in the clinic in the Spring 2015 semester:

 Students should also feel free to contact the professors, who are both attorneys with the Community Development Project of the Urban Justice Center, about the clinic.
-Professor Paula Galowitz can be reached at (212) 998-6441 or by email.
-Professor Nasoan Sheftel-Gomes can be reached at (646) 459-3003 or by email.
+Professor Amy Tai can be reached at (646) 459-3026 or by email.
+Professor Nasoan Sheftel-Gomes can be reached at (646) 459-3013 or by email.